hardik-vala/KMS-Obsidian/Startups/Vetting a startup idea.md

 You vet by conducting loads of research.
 Includes desk research, user interviews, talking to experts, etc.

 Like science, you're trying to invalidate the idea through a series of stress tests with a range of opinions and user feedback.
 Types of input:
-* Experts: Know about historical truths
+* Experts: Know about historical truths.
+(Backward-looking but their not innovators so take their feedback about future potential with a grain of salt.)
+* Users: Know about their experiences.
+* Founders: Know about how to be a founder.
+* Investors: Know about industry and startup patterns.
+Keep each type of person in their lane when gathering their input.

 Don't be in stealth mode, it hurts your ability to get input, and there's a history of companies that do miserably because they were isolated from feedback during development